DamnedAngel/MnemoSyne-X/README.md

-fields of the Logical Segment Handler are populated (typically, of no concern to the programmer), and the newly allocated segment will be made available for use in **MnemoSyne-X**'s MAIN page (see CONFIGURATION SECTION).
+fields of the Logical Segment Handler are populated (typically, of no concern to the programmer), and the newly allocated segment will be made available for use in **MnemoSyne-X**'s MAIN page (see MEMORY ARCHITECTURE SECTION).
 Any other value returned in register A indicates either failure (bit 7 set) or a warning (bit 7 reset).